Emelie (film): Plot

-A girl named Anna is supposed to be babysitting a family, but is kidnapped by Emelie and a man.
-Emelie then poses as Anna and enters the house of Dan and Joyce, whose kids, 4-year-old Christopher, 9-year-old Sally, and 11-year-old Jacob, Anna is supposed to be babysitting.
-Dan and Joyce are celebrating their 13-year anniversary.
+A girl named Anna is supposed to be babysitting a family but is kidnapped by Emelie Liroux and an unidentified man.
+Emelie then poses as Anna and enters the house of Dan and Joyce Thompson, whose kids, 4-year-old Christopher, 9-year-old Sally, and 11-year-old Jacob, Anna is supposed to be babysitting while Dan and Joyce are celebrating their 13-year anniversary.

-Emelie exhibits odd behavior when the parents leave.
-She turns off the internet modem, removes the laces from the kids' shoes, and breaks open the safe.
+Emelie exhibits odd and often disturbing behavior after the parents leave as she seems to favor Christopher over his older siblings.
+After playing dress-up and instructing the kids to play hide-and-seek, she turns off the internet modem, removes the laces from the kids' shoes, and breaks open the safe.
 She makes Jacob unwrap a new tampon for her, then inserts it in front of him, wiping herself.
 In the restaurant, Dan and Joyce are being watched by the man who helped kidnap Anna.

-She shows Sally and Christopher a sex tape made by their parents.
+After traumatizing Sally by feeding her pet hamster to Jacob’s pet python, Emelie shows her and Christopher a sex tape made by their parents instead of a family-oriented movie.
 Jacob goes through Emelie's things and finds out that she's not actually Anna.
-He is horrified to see what Emelie has put on TV and turns it off.
+He is horrified to see what Emelie has put on the TV and turns it off.

-At bedtime, Emelie tells Christopher and Sally a story of a mama bear who had a cub that she loved.
-The cub died, and Mama Bear met Skinny Hyena, who said he'd help her make a new cub.
+At bedtime, Emelie tells Christopher and Sally a story of a mama bear who had a cub that she loved dearly.
+One day, tragedy struck, the cub died, and Mama Bear met Skinny Hyena, who said he'd help her make a new cub.
 Mama Bear and Skinny Hyena got into trouble and escaped to a new land to search for a new cub.
 Emelie is the mama bear in the story: one night, she fell asleep with her baby on the couch, accidentally suffocating him.
-She met Skinny Hyena (Skinny Man) but couldn't have any more children and was unable to adopt a new child.
-They got passports and Emelie is seen watching children at a playground.
-She texts Skinny Man that she's found her "cubby".
+The accidental death of her son left her bereaved and unstable.
+Until one fateful day, Emelie met the equally mentally unstable Skinny Man (who is probably her new husband or boyfriend), but she couldn't have any more children and was unable to adopt a new child because of her country’s eligibility requirements.
+As a result, they got into legal trouble, and ultimately had to flee from Canada to the United States, where Emelie is seen watching children at a playground before setting her plan into action.
+She texts her lover Skinny Man that she's found her "cubby" and instructs him to prevent Dan and Joyce from returning home to buy her time.